BackofenLab/MICA/README.md

 *all* curves.
 Value changes are directly applied and the input curve representation on the upper right is instantly updated.

-*Extrema* (minima and maxima of the curves's y-coordinates) can be filter using the `Min. extrema difference` value.
+*Extrema* (minima and maxima of the curves' y-coordinates) can be filter using the `Min. extrema difference` value.
 This value restricts the minimally allowed relative y-difference of an extremum to its neighbored extrema.
 The difference is normalized by the overall y-range of the curve.
 For filtering, the relative difference of all successive